netdata/netdata/docs/visualize/view-all-nodes.md

 anomalies with auto-updating health statuses and key metrics, then dive into individual dashboards for discovering the root cause.

-## Add and customize metrics columns
+## Add and edit key metrics

+Customize any War Room by adding new key metrics or editing the existing ones.
+These customizations appear for anyone else with access to that War Room so that your entire team can troubleshoot from the same platform.

-Add more metrics columns by clicking the gear icon in the Nodes view.
+Add more key metrics by clicking the gear icon in the Nodes view.
 Choose the context you'd like to add, give it a relevant name, and select whether you want to see all dimensions (the default), or only the specific dimensions your team is interested in.

 ![GIF showing how to add new metrics to the Nodes view](https://user-images.githubusercontent.com/1153921/87456847-593e4c80-c5bc-11ea-8063-80c768d4cf6e.gif)

-You can also click the gear icon and hover over any existing charts, then click the pencil icon.
-This opens a panel to edit that chart.
-You can the context, its title, add or remove dimensions, or delete the chart altogether.
+To edit existing key metrics, click the gear icon, then the pencil icon.
+Use the panel to edit that metric's context or title, add or remove dimension, or delete the chart altogether.

-These customizations appear for anyone else with access to that War Room.

 ## Change the timeframe

 By default, the Nodes view shows the last 5 minutes of metrics data on every chart.
 The value displayed above the chart is the 5-minute average of those metrics.

-You can change the timeframe, and also change both the charts and the average value, by clicking on any of the buttons next to the **Last** label. **15m** will display the last 15 minutes of metrics for each chart, **30m** for 30 minutes, and so on.
+Change the timeframe, and also change both the charts and the average value, by clicking on any of the buttons next to the **Last** label. **15m** will display the last 15 minutes of metrics for each chart, **30m** for 30 minutes, and so on.